 Risk culture

-Housing Australia’s risk culture and core principles guide everyday behaviour in the organisation.
+Housing Australia’s risk culture and principles guide everyday behaviour in the organisation.

 Housing Australia strives to:

-- Align any staff incentives and rewards to encourage behaviour consistent with its risk appetite
+- Align employee remuneration and other benefits to encourage behaviour consistent with good governance and Housing Australia's risk appetite

 - Provide an environment where employees are empowered to the full extent of their abilities and that fosters innovation and learning within business practices